 Bergamo is a city east of Milan and is known for its beautiful historic center.
 It is wonderful to stroll through the super narrow streets, taste the local dishes in the cozy restaurants, take a walk on the castle wall or visit the beautiful churches.
 The Basilica of Santa Maria Maggiore in Bergamo is one of the most beautiful churches I have ever visited.

 Como is a town on the shore of Lake Como.
 There are so many parks, which makes it a very nice place to escape the busy city.
-You can take lovely walks along the lake and marvel at the large villas, take a boat trip on the lake or walk into the mountains.
+You can take lovely walks along the lake and marvel at the large villas, take a boat trip on the lake or go for a hike into the mountains.

 This is my Milan travel guide!
 Do you have any questions?
 Ask them by leaving a message below this article.